Get those photos to the right size

-However, there are times when you will need to scale an image down, such as putting it up on a website or inserting it into a Word document or Powerpoint presentation.
-Adding it at full resolution will provide no additional benefit and will only slow down your webpage or make your Word or Powerpoint document huge.
+However, there are times when you will need to scale an image down, such as putting it up on a website or inserting it into a Word document or PowerPoint presentation.
+Adding it at full resolution will provide no additional benefit and will only slow down your webpage or make your Word or PowerPoint document huge.

 Scale Down Image in Windows

-For Windows, I use a program called the Gimp.
+If you want a little fancier program for resizing images, you can use a program called the Gimp.
 It’s free and it has some nice tools for scaling images.
 You can download it here:

 Once you have it installed, open your image and then click on Image and Scale Image.